kubevirt/kubevirt.github.io/about.md

 strongly separate untrusted workloads.

 Users with existing applications may not be in a position to adopt the application container model straightaway.
-Currently, they have to continue using traditional data center virt or cloud virt applications for running these existing applications in virtual machines.
+Currently they have to continue using traditional data center virt or cloud virt applications for running these existing applications in virtual machines.
 This results in having to manage two distinct hosting platforms, making it difficult for these applications to